irmen/Tale/docs/source/index.rst

 it's only a framework to build games with).
 There's a demo/example story included in the source distribution, in the ``stories`` directory.

-Start the demo story using the supplied ``play_demo`` script, or start it using the tale driver directly (:
+Start the demo story using the supplied ``play_demo`` script, or start it using the tale driver directly:

 :kbd:`$ python -m tale.driver --game <path-to-the-story/demo-directory>`